AkifAhmed26/Databricks---ETL/README.md

 # Databricks---ETL
-Transformations and Analysis of TV Shows and Movies on Amazon Prime In this project, we are fetching a dataset from the Kaggle website which has a dataset on Amazon Prime’s TV Shows and Movies.
+Transformations and Analysis of TV Shows and Movies on Amazon Prime.

+In this project, we are fetching a dataset from the Kaggle website which has a dataset on Amazon Prime’s TV Shows and Movies.
 Link to the dataset: https://www.kaggle.com/datasets/shivamb/amazon-primemovies-